 Mid-year population is the number of inhabitants of the given territory balanced as at 1 July of the reference year.
-Natural increase/decrease of the population is the difference between live births and the total number of deaths.
+Natural increase of the population is the difference between live births and the total number of deaths.
 Total increase of the population is the sum of the natural increase and increase by migration.
 Migration is a change of permanent residence or long-term stay of a person over the borders of the given territory.
-The source of the data on migration is the Population Database Information System of the Ministry of the Interior of the CR.
+The CZSO receives the data on migration from information systems of the Ministry of the Interior of the CR and the Directorate of Alien Police Service.

-A live birth - a foetus that after delivery shows at least one sign of life and its birth weight is 500g or more, or lower than 500g, if it survives 24 hours after delivery.
-A stillbirth - a foetus showing no sign of life and its birth weight is 1000g or more.
-As for the territory, a born child is included in the register according to the permanent residence of the mother at the delivery.
-Total fertility rate is the average number of children that would be born alive to a woman provided that agespecific fertility rates in a reference calendar year remain unchanged during her childbearing period (15-49 years of age).
+Births - a born child is counted in the region (district) according to the permanent residence of the mother at the delivery.
+Total fertility rate is the average number of children that would be born alive to a woman provided that age-specific fertility rates in a reference calendar year remain unchanged during her childbearing period (15-49 years of age).

-The abortion is termination of pregnancy, which is classified by a physician (based on meeting of respective criteria) as an abortion.
-Data on abortions are taken over from data of the Institute of Health Information and Statistics of the CR (HIS).
+Tables on abortions are compiled from a set of individual data received by the CZSO from the Institute of Health Information and Statistics of the CR.
 Total abortion rate is the average number of abortions that a woman would have provided that age-specific abortion rates recorded in a reference calendar year remain unchanged during her childbearing period (15-49 years of age).